Home>Vaccination Services> Seasonal Influenza Vaccine

 Live Attenuated Influenza Vaccine (LAIV)

-Inactivated Influenza Vaccine | Recombinant Influenza Vaccine | Live Attenuated Influenza Vaccine | |
+| Inactivated Influenza Vaccine | Recombinant Influenza Vaccine | Live Attenuated Influenza Vaccine | |

-Vaccine Type | Contains killed (inactivated) virus | Contains recombinant protein | Contains weakened live virus |
+| Vaccine Type | Contains killed (inactivated) virus | Contains recombinant protein | Contains weakened live virus |

-Administration | Intramuscular injection | Intramuscular injection | Nasal spray |
+| Administration | Intramuscular injection | Intramuscular injection | Nasal spray |

-Suitable for | 6 months and above | 18 years and above; (Research shows it offers a 30% higher protection level for individuals aged >50 compared to other vaccines.) | Ages 2 to 49 |
+| Suitable for | 6 months and above | 18 years and above; (Research shows it offers a 30% higher protection level for individuals aged >50 compared to other vaccines.) | Ages 2 to 49 |

-Pregnant women and immunocompromised individuals | Suitable | Suitable | Contraindicated |
+| Pregnant women and immunocompromised individuals | Suitable | Suitable | Should not be used in |

-Common side effects | Pain, redness and swelling at the site of injection | Pain, redness and swelling at the site of injection | Mild nasal congestion or runny nose |
+| Common side effects | Pain, redness and swelling at the site of injection.
+Some recipients may experience fever, chills, muscle pain and tiredness. | Pain, redness and swelling at the site of injection.
+Some recipients may also experience fever, chills, muscle pain and tiredness. | Mild nasal congestion or runny nose, low-grade fever and sore throat. |

 The above information is for reference only.
 Consult a medical professional for specific recommendations.